 Pesticide If testing identifies the use of a banned Pesticide or the improper application of a permitted Pesticide, then that Test Batch shall be considered to have failed contaminant testing.
 Chemicals If Test Batch is found to contain levels of any chemical that could be toxic if consumed, then the Division may determine that the Test Batch has failed contaminant testing.
 Microbials If Test Batch is found to contain levels of any microbial that could be toxic if consumed, then the Division may determine that the Test Batch has failed contaminant testing.
-Molds, Mildew, If a Test Batch is found to contain levels of any mold, mildew, or filth that could be toxic if and Filth consumed, then that Test Batch shall be considered to have failed contaminant testing.

-4. Division Notification.
-A Retail Marijuana Testing Facility must notify the Division if a Test Batch is found to contain levels of a contaminant not listed within this rule that could be injurious to human health if consumed.

-F. Potency Testing
+- 4. Division Notification.
+A Retail Marijuana Testing Facility must notify the Division if a Test Batch is found to contain levels of a contaminant not listed within this rule that could be injurious to human health if consumed. - F. Potency Testing - 1.
 Cannabinoids Potency Profiles.
-A Retail Marijuana Testing Facility may test and report results for any cannabinoid provided the test is conducted in accordance with the Division's Retail Marijuana Testing Facility Certification Policy Statement.

-2. Reporting of Results
+A Retail Marijuana Testing Facility may test and report results for any cannabinoid provided the test is conducted in accordance with the Division's Retail Marijuana Testing Facility Certification Policy Statement. - 2.
+Reporting of Results - a.

-- a.
 For potency tests on Retail Marijuana and Retail Marijuana Concentrate, results must be reported by listing a single percentage concentration for each cannabinoid that represents an average of all samples within the Test Batch. - b.
-For potency tests conducted on Retail Marijuana Product, whether conducted on each individual production batch or via Process Validation per rule R 1503, results must be reported by listing the total number of milligrams contained within a single Retail Marijuana Product unit for sale for each cannabinoid and affirming the THC content is homogenous. - 3.
-Dried Flower.
+For potency tests conducted on Retail Marijuana Product, whether conducted on each individual production batch or via Process Validation per rule R 1503, results must be reported by listing the total number of milligrams contained within a single Retail Marijuana Product unit for sale for each cannabinoid and affirming the THC content is homogenous.

+- 3. Dried Flower.
 All potency tests conducted on Retail Marijuana must occur on dried and cured Retail Marijuana that is ready for sale. - 4.
-Failed Potency Tests for Retail Marijuana Products - If an individually packaged Edible Retail Marijuana Product contained within a Test Batch is determined to have more than 100 mgs of THC within it, then the Test Batch shall be considered to have failed potency testing. - b.
+Failed Potency Tests for Retail Marijuana Products - a.
+If an individually packaged Edible Retail Marijuana Product contained within a Test Batch is determined to have more than 100 mgs of THC within it, then the Test Batch shall be considered to have failed potency testing. - b.
 If the THC content of a Marijuana Product is determined through testing to not be homogenous, then it shall be considered to have failed potency testing.
 A Retail Marijuana Product shall be considered to not be homogenous if 10% of the infused portion of the Retail Marijuana Product contains more than 20% of the total THC contained within entire Retail Marijuana Product.